Journey Back to Oz: Television broadcast

 While Journey Back to Oz was a financial failure in its original theatrical release, the film eventually found an audience through repeated television broadcast.
 When Filmation sold the television rights to ABC in 1976, Bill Cosby was in the midst of success with both the Filmation series Fat Albert and the Cosby Kids, and starring in the new Cos variety series for ABC.
 Filmation decided to expand and reformat the film to a Christmas television special.
-The film's theatrical running time was extended to include new live-action connecting segments with Cosby as the Wizard, a character otherwise not seen in the original theatrical release.
+The film's running time was extended to include new live-action connecting segments with Cosby as the Wizard, a character otherwise not seen in the original theatrical release.
 The live-action subplot involved two lost Munchkins, Sprig and Twig, trying to get home to spend Christmas with Dorothy, while helping to move the plot along.
-This extended TV version would later air in a successful syndication run via the aforementioned SFM Holiday Network.
-The last known broadcast of this Christmas version was in 1984 and has not been available since.
-SFM also produced another television version minus the holiday tie-in for broadcast during the rest of the year.
+This extended TV version would later air in syndication via SFM Holiday Network.
+The last known broadcast of this Christmas version was in 1984.
+SFM produced another television version minus the holiday tie-in for broadcast during the rest of the year.
 New live-action sequences for this version were filmed featuring cast member Milton Berle, replacing the Bill Cosby segments.

 Home media

 A special edition DVD was released on October 24, 2006.
-This DVD features a feature-length audio commentary, interviews with creators Lou Scheimer, Hal Sutherland and Fred Ladd, behind the scenes photo gallery, image galleries featuring poster art and animation cels, a sing-a-long feature, most of the Bill Cosby interstitials used in the TV version (presented separately from the original theatrical version contained on the disc and sourced from an incomplete PAL transfer of the TV version, as a complete version of the latter cut was unavailable), the first draft script and storyboards, and a photo gallery (mostly containing behind-the-scenes photos of the Cosby and Berle live-action interstitials used in syndicated broadcasts).
+This DVD features a audio commentary, interviews with creators Lou Scheimer, Hal Sutherland and Fred Ladd, behind the scenes photo gallery, image galleries featuring poster art and animation cels, a sing-a-long feature, most of the Bill Cosby interstitials used in the TV version (presented separately from the original theatrical version contained on the disc and sourced from an incomplete PAL transfer of the TV version, as a complete version of the latter cut was unavailable), the first draft script and storyboards, and a photo gallery (mostly containing behind-the-scenes photos of the Cosby and Berle live-action interstitials used in syndicated broadcasts).

-The theatrical version is known only to exist as a PAL digital transfer (sped up 4% from its original film speed) as the original film elements were apparently discarded and purposely destroyed by the previous owner of the film, Hallmark Entertainment.